Bukovski/react-covid19-statistic/README.md

 ### Install

-* To start a project, you must set up all npm dependent commands.
+`npm install` To start a project, you must set up all npm dependent commands.
-> npm install